List of The Brady Bunch characters: The Bradys' pets

-Tiger is the Brady Family's dog, who appeared in many of the early episodes.
+Tiger is the Brady family's dog, who appeared in many of the early episodes.
 The original dog used was run over by an automobile and died of his injuries before the fourth episode, but a replacement look-alike was found.
 This version stayed on until partway through the second season, when he was quietly dropped from the series.
 This paralleled the Bradys' Friday night companion show, The Partridge Family, whose dog Simone also disappeared that year without an explanation.
 Tiger appeared in a total of ten episodes.

 Fluffy is the cat owned by Carol and the Martin girls.
-Fluffy only appeared in "The Honeymoon" episode from season one, and it was never seen again.
+Fluffy only appeared in "The Honeymoon" episode from season one, and she was never seen again.